wp-plugins/rss-per-page/readme.txt

 == Changelog ==

 Release early, release often..
 Please if you find issues with this plugin, let me know..

+= 1.2 =
+- Made the plugin translatable and added dutch languagesupport
+- Rewrote the plugin partly to clean up the code and avoid clashes with my other plugins.

 = 1.1 =
 Nothing much.
 Moved the ID field block to the side where it takes less space.